 The Morlan Gallery is the exhibition space for Transylvania University, the oldest university in America west of the Allegheny Mountains.
 Although the University has a rich and storied history, the Morlan Gallery is rooted firmly in contemporary art.
 Housed in the Mitchell Fine Art Building, the Morlan has showcased local, regional, national and international talent.
 Transylvania University (known locally as ‘Transy’) regularly hosts visiting artists; past examples include Deana Rennick and Berni Searle.
-As an educational gallery, the curatorial remit is all over the map and spans many mediums, from installation to video, painting to photography and everything in between.
+As an educational gallery, the curatorial remit spans many mediums, from installation to video, painting to photography and everything in between.
 The Morlan Gallery balances local issues with a global scope and is one of the most academic galleries in Lexington.

 Tuska Center for Contemporary Art – University of Kentucky

-Named after late artist and University of Kentucky professor John Tuska, the Tuska Center for Contemporary Art exhibits nationally recognised artists as well as artists associated with the College of Fine Art.
+Named after late artist and University of Kentucky professor John Tuska, the Tuska Center for Contemporary Art exhibits nationally recognized artists as well as artists associated with the College of Fine Art.
 The gallery is a relatively hidden space, just across from the Guingnol Theatre, in the Fine Arts Building on Rose Street, which makes for a quiet, contemplative viewing experience.
 Artworks range in media from site-specific installations and sculpture to photography, painting and everything in between, with a focus that is usually somewhat experimental in nature.
 Past exhibitions have included Figuration to Fragmentation: The Human Form in Contemporary Ceramic Sculpture in partnership with Transylvania University’s Morlan Gallery and Transfixed: The Artist’s Hand in Photographic Processes, in addition to the annual faculty show and MFA thesis exhibitions.

 meet our Local Insider